Posted by Synopsys Editorial Team on January 8, 2018

 Open source software has come a long way from being a techno-hippie dream in the late ’80s.
 Today, it exists nearly everywhere and is a pervasive component of all current major technological innovation.
 We find open source software components in our Linux operating systems, Apache web servers, Android mobile environments, and Hadoop big data frameworks, among others.
 Consequently, many companies, both enterprises and startups alike, must figure out ways to incorporate more open source modules into their proprietary code—or at the very least, expose capabilities in their software to interact with open source code.

 In light of such imposing threats, companies are scrambling for approaches to better manage and use their open source and third-party code more securely.
-Synopsys has been helping companies manage risk and legal compliance with Protecode, an advanced automated software composition analysis tool.
-Protecode continually monitors and updates the ability to detect newer security vulnerabilities and license definitions for open source software.
+Synopsys has been helping companies manage risk and legal compliance with Black Duck Binary Analysis, an advanced automated software composition analysis tool.
+Black Duck Binary Analysis continually monitors and updates the ability to detect newer security vulnerabilities and license definitions for open source software.
 Organizations can also gain substantial efficiency by taking a two-pronged approach:

-After listening to our customers’ needs and pain points, Synopsys has established a set of best practices and a workflow that integrates Protecode SC and Coverity Connect.
-Protecode SC identifies the security vulnerabilities, and the Coverity Connect interface is used to triage them.
-This approach makes it possible to customize triaging for specific software group needs, set up charts, track vulnerability trends, and establish a baseline to manage open source security vulnerabilities.
+After listening to our customers’ needs and pain points, Synopsys has established a set of best practices and a secure development workflow that integrates Black Duck Binary Analysis and Coverity Connect.
+Black Duck Binary Analysis identifies the open source security vulnerabilities, and the Coverity Connect interface is used to triage them.
+This approach makes it possible to customize triaging for specific software group needs, set up charts, track vulnerability trends, and establish a baseline to manage and triage open source security vulnerabilities.

 For groups who have already deployed the Coverity platform, the integration will be able to leverage an existing software development life cycle (SDLC) workflow around Coverity, saving time and cost.
 There’s no need for additional resources to design and set up a new workflow.
 In addition, team and company supervisors can simplify code complexity by using a common interface to monitor all security-related defects requiring developer attention.
 This ability is especially useful when open source code is spread across many applications and engineering divisions.

-The Protecode SC / Coverity Connect integration is facilitated by Python scripts.
-Additionally, it can be deployed as a plug and play feature within any operating environment that supports Coverity Analysis.
+The Black Duck Binary Analysis / Coverity Connect integration is facilitated by Python scripts.
+Additionally, it can be deployed as a plug-and-play feature within any operating environment that supports Coverity Analysis.
 You can configure the integration results via the Coverity Connect interface, and you can also layer on custom features.
 For example, you can organize results with CVSS ratings and scores, and customize technical description to comply to a specific industry standard.
 You can also support more tailored workflows for individual development teams.
 In summary, the integration offers three key benefits for software organizations from a security standpoint:

 Get the latest Software Integrity news, thought leadership, and more.